 The hot tub manufacturing process can be broken down in to 10 key steps as explained below.
 Although the process is common from one manufacturer to the next the materials, design, styling, engineering, equipment, features, and especially quality control all vary drastically so it is wise to take a closer look “under the hood” of anything you might consider buying to learn and understand the more granular differences.

 - Vacuum-Forming or Thermo-Forming Outer Shell – individual sheets of cast acrylic, available in various sizes and colors, are placed into a large, heated oven (over 300 degrees) until malleable.
-Then a female hot tub mold is inserted under the heated acrylic and which is then drawn down against the mold following all of the contours until an exact duplicate is created.
+Then a female hot tub mold is inserted under the heated acrylic and then drawn down against the mold following all of the contours until an exact duplicate is created.
 The newly formed sheet of acrylic is then allowed to cool and is removed from the mold and moved onto the next step.

 - Shell Reinforcing – The formed acrylic is flipped over and resin is applied to the back which makes the shell stronger.
 After then resin is evenly applied then it moves to the fiberglass area where many layers of chopped fiberglass are sprayed onto the resin layer and rolled out.
 The hand rollers ensure there are no air pockets and that the fiberglass is evenly distributed throughout the back of the shell.
 This step is one of the most time consuming and costly steps in building a hot tub.

 It is important to note that in some manufacturers may use an acrylic sheet that comes pre-reinforced with a layer of ABS plastic that gets thermo-formed in step #1 and therefore skips step #2, however, it is considered a more inferior shell as it doesn’t maintain the same level of structural support.